Nauts85/Project1/testing.md

         2. As a Potential New Customer visiting the site i am looking for information about what the business has to offer customers who visit the premises.

-           _-Clicking the <mark style="background-color: lightgrey;">**CTA button**</mark> under the heading will take users to the activities section of the website that containes a detailed description
+           _-Clicking the <mark style="background-color: lightgrey;">**CTA button**</mark> under the heading will take users to the activities section of the website that contains a detailed description
             of everything the business has to offer._

         3. As a Potential New Customer i want all relevant information to be easily found through simple navigation links.